 2. Low Cost of Living in North Iowa

 One of the biggest benefits of living in Iowa is that you’ll find the cost of living across most of the state is about 10% lower than numerous cities across the country.
 A lot of the small towns provide the support that the local farming community requires, which means that you’ll find housing and general living expenses remarkably lower as well.
 While the cost of living in cities like Iowa City, Dubuque, Des Moines, and Cedar Rapids have a higher cost of living compared to the rest of the state, it’s still noticeably lower than much of the rest of the country.
+Plus if you are coming from a long ways away, hire the best full service long distance mover to ease your transition.

 3. Own a Home for Less